top of page

 How to Grow African Violets

-Temperature: 65-80°F degrees.
+Temperature: 65-75°F degrees.
 Low 60s usually induce more leaf variegation and white flowers in some varieties.
+African violet roots will gradually rot if temperatures remain consistently above 85°F.

 Watering: Bottom water with room temperature water when the soil looks dry and light colored.
 African violets can be watered from the top, however the water temperature should be warm and the leaves should get dry as soon as possible.
 Cold/hot water will damage the leaves.

-Soil: Peat moss (I use Promix HP) with 20-30% perlite.
-If wick-watering, use more perlite.
+Soil: Peat moss (I use ProMix HP) with extra 20-30% perlite.
+If wick-watering, use more than 40% perlite.
 African violets need to be repotted every 6-12 months with fresh potting mix.
 Miniatures should be repotted every 3-6 months.
 Old roots, leaves and stem should be removed to encourage new root growth, otherwise the plant will not bloom well and will develop a long “neck”.

-Fertilizer: Dyna-Gro Foliage Pro or Dynagro 7-9-5 at ¼ of the recommended strength with each watering.
+Fertilizer: Dyna-gro 7-9-5 at ¼ of the recommended strength with each watering.
 There is no need for “bloom boosting” and high middle number will be harmful to the plants.
 The secret to blooming is sunlight.

-Pot Size: Standard violets: 2.5-4 inch plastic pot; Miniature violets: 2-2.5 inch plastic pot; Mature streptocarpus: 4-5 inch pot
+Pot Size: The pot diameter should be no more than 1/3 of the African violet’s leaf span.
+Standard violets: 2.5-4 inch plastic pot; Miniature violets: 2-2.5 inch plastic pot; Mature streptocarpus: 4-5 inch pot

 Avoid deep pots, because violets won’t bloom well until they get root-bound and a deep pot may increase the possibility of root rot.